ACG-FDA Visiting Fellowship Program

 The ACG FDA Related Matters Committee will review applications and will select awardees.
 Awards made by the ACG FDA Related Matters Committee will be based upon the applicant’s credentials and endorsement from fellow’s course director.

-Completed applications and all correspondence should be mailed to the ACG office address: ACG, 6400 Goldsboro Road, Suite 200, Bethesda, MD 20817 and directed to the FDA Related Matters Committee staff liaison, Brad Conway.
+Completed applications and all correspondence should be emailed to the ACG office, to Brad Conway at email@example.com, or can mailed to: ACG, Attention: Brad Conway, 6400 Goldsboro Road, Suite 200, Bethesda, MD 20817.

 Questions regarding this program should be addressed to Brad Conway at 301-263-9000 or firstname.lastname@example.org.